 What Are Clogged Pores?

-For me as an esthetician, clogged pores have a very specific definition.
-When I say “clogged pore,” I’m talking about what’s officially known as a closed comedone.
-Closed comedones are whiteheads without any inflammation (meaning, there is no soreness or infection) that just sit under the skin.
+For me as an esthetician, clogged pores have a very specific definition—they’re what’s officially known as closed comedones.
+Closed comedones are whiteheads without any inflammation (meaning there’s no soreness or infection) that just sit under the skin.
 The pore becomes clogged by hardened oil and dead skin cells that fall into the pore instead of properly shedding.
 Together, these create a blockage, and eventually a bump.

-One telltale sign of a closed comedone is that it doesn’t go away.
-While red, infected blemishes tend to resolve—usually by a whitehead being pushed to the surface of the skin—closed comedones just hang around.
-Because there isn’t an infection, your body isn’t working as hard to get rid of it, and the pore could remain blocked for a very long time unless you get a manual extraction.
+A telltale sign of closed comedones is that they don’t go away.
+While red, infected blemishes tend to resolve—usually by a whitehead being pushed to the surface of the skin—closed comedones stick around.
+Since there isn’t an infection, your body doesn’t work as hard to get rid of it, so the pore could remain blocked for a very long time unless you get a manual extraction.

-Inside circle 1, you can see indented marks on the skin.
+Look closely inside area one, and you will see indented marks on the skin.
 To me, this looks like scarring left behind from either cystic or nodular blemishes (you know, those hard, painful bumps that never come to a head?).
-These types of blemishes occur so deep within the skin that they can damage elastin and collagen fibers.
+These types of blemishes occur so deep within the skin that they can cause damage to elastin and collagen fibers.
 Because of this, the tissue is unable to regenerate and sort of “falls in” on itself, resulting in an indentation.

-- Seek out professional treatments.
-If at-home solutions aren’t enough, I would suggest looking into one or more of the following: chemical peels, laser treatments, microneedling combined with radiofrequency, or having filler injected into the area.
+If at-home solutions aren’t enough, I would suggest seeking out professional treatments.
+Looking into one or more of the following: chemical peels, laser treatments, microneedling combined with radiofrequency, or having filler injected into the area.
 It’s important to consult with a dermatologist to determine which course of action is best for you!

 Problem: Enlarged pore from piercing

-Aside from maybe filler, there isn’t much that can be done to close this up.
-I always tell people to consider piercings carefully since you’re basically creating a permanently enlarged pore!
+There isn’t much that can be done for this, aside from maybe filler.
+I always tell people to consider piercings carefully since they can create a permanently enlarged pore.

 Problem: Enlarged pores in the crevice of the chin